 3 High Road Auctions / Hogshead

-There had never been a pub on this site until 1997.
+There had never been a pub on this site until 1997 when it opened as a Hogshead (part of a chain currently owned by the Laurel Pub Company).
 For a year or two, when run by an excellent landlord called Carl, it was the best pub in Chiswick.
-Later called Goodness (in 2006/7) and empty for a number of years before it reopened as High Road Auctions.
+Later called Goodness (in 2006/7), it was empty for a number of years before it reopened as High Road Auctions.

 4 18/20 (Empty) / Pitcher & Piano